KorAP/KorAP-Tokenizer/Readme.md

 # KorAP Tokenizer
-Efficient DFA tokenizer with character offset output based on [JFlex](https://www.jflex.de/), suitable for German and other European languages.
+Efficient, [OpenNLP tools](https://opennlp.apache.org) compatible DFA tokenizer with character offset output based on [JFlex](https://www.jflex.de/), suitable for German and other European languages.

 ## Description
 The KorAP tokenizer is used for the German Reference Corpus DeReKo.
 Being based on a finite state automaton,